naerbnic/datalit/datalit/docs/datalit.md

 # ;
 ```

-Aligns the current data offset to the next multiple of the given power‑of‑two.
+Aligns the current data offset to the next multiple of the given power-of-two.
 If already aligned, nothing is added.
 Padding bytes are `0x00`.
-A non power‑of‑
+A non power-of-
 two argument causes a compile error.

 ### Mode changes